 Front-Panel Feature Function Front-panel display Displays four-character status, provisioning, and alarm system messages.
 The front-panel display illuminates when power is initially applied.
 To conserve power the display only remains on for 5 minutes.
 Using the MODE or LBK pushbuttons reactivates the display and restarts the 5-minute timer.
-Refer to Table 2 on page 4 for a listing of the four-character messages.
-List number List number identifies the list number of the H2TU-C. MODE and LBK pushbuttons Permits user options to be monitored and modified without the need of a maintenance term to initiate all HiGain loopbacks and test states as well as to display DSX-1 line parameters unit identity.
+Refer to Table 2 on page 5 for a listing of the four-character messages.
+List number List number identifies the list number of the H2TU-C. MODE and LBK pushbuttons Permits user options to be monitored and modified without the need of a maintenan to initiate all HiGain loopbacks and test states as well as to display DSX-1 line para unit identity.
 Status LED The status LED can report the following conditions: Off Line power is off.
 Green Normal operation.
 Flashing red (at turnup) HDSL2 acquisition.
 Red Fuse alarm.
 Flashing red System alarm.
 Yellow An H2TU-C Customer Remote Loopback (CREM) or a Network Local Loopback (NLOC) is in effect.
 (While performing the CREM or NLOC, the status LED remains green.)
 Flashing yellow H2TU-C is in an Armed state.
 CLEI and ECI bar code label Provides the human-readable Common Language Equipment Identifier (CLEI) code number and the Equipment Catalog Item (ECI) bar code number.
 DSX-1 access jacks BRG Provides non-intrusive bridging jack access to (RCV) and from (XMT) the HDSL2 span at the DSX-1 interface.
 Allows the two DS1 payloads to be monitored.
-DB-9 craft port (RS-232) Provides bidirectional communication between the unit and an external terminal to all configuration and performance monitoring through the maintenance terminal screens Extraction handle Used to insert and extract the H2TU-C.
+LINE Provides splitting jack access to (RCV) and from (XMT) the HDSL2 span at the DSX-1 interface.
+Breaks the RCV and XMT paths to permit test signal insertion and retrieval.
+DB-9 craft port (RS-232) 32) Provides bidirectional communication between the unit and an external terminal to allow configuration and performance monitoring through the maintenance terminal screens.
+Retaining Latch Retains the H2TU-C when in an upright position and releases the H2TU-C when depressed.